blutui/dev.blutui.com/src/pages/docs/getting-started/create.md

 Read the [cms_text](/docs/canvas/functions/cms-text) guide for more information about how to use it in a `Canvas`.
 You can find information about other available CMS components in the `Canvas > Functions` section of the documentation.

-## Collection
+## Add data driven content

-Now you have some content, a menu, a few pages and a set of editable content.
-These content types are great for static content but what about dynamic content, like products, staff member, locations, galleries and more?
+Now you have content, a navigation menu, a few pages and some editable content.
+While these content types are great for static content, what about dynamic data-driven content, like products, staff member, locations, galleries and more?

-Introducing collections, an easy way to create dynamic content using a wide range of data types.
+Introducing Blutui Collections, an easy way to create dynamic data-driven content using a wide range of data types.

-### Basic Collection
+### Basic collection

-Like most items in Blutui it starts in the Site Dashboard.
-You want to go to `Collections` and click `Create collection`.
-When creating a collection you are setting the fields that you will fill out with content.
-In this example we are adding a title field, text area and an image data type:
+Like most content types in Blutui, it all starts in the site dashboard.
+Visit the **Collections** page using the navigation sidebar.
+You will be taken to a Collections only view, here click the **Create collection** button in the sidebar.
+When creating a collection you are defining the fields that you will later fill out with content.
+In this example we are adding a `text`, `textarea` and `image` data types:

-<media src="https://cdn.blutui.com/uploads/assets/Dev/getting-started/collection1.gif" alt="Adding a collection"></media>
+{% image src="https://cdn.blutui.com/uploads/assets/Dev/getting-started/collection1.gif" alt="Adding a collection" /%}

-The value of the `Name` field is used to identify the data type in your code.
-This is the recommended way to render the collection where you want.
+You will notice that all data types require a value for the `Name` field, this is used to identify the data type in your code.

-Let's create a template that will render this collection.
-In this example we called the handle `staff`, we can create a `collections` folder in our Canvas `views` directory called `staff.html`:
+Let's create a template that will render this collection, to do this you need the collection handle.
+In this example the handle is `staff`.
+First create a `collections` folder in our Canvas `views` directory, and add a file called `staff.html`, with:

 ```twig {% process=false %}
 {% set collection = cms.collection('staff') %}